Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

 \paragraph{Commensurate vs. incommensurate.---}

-We start by providing a general picture on the differences between commensurate and incommensurate structures.
-Fig.$\,$\ref{fig:panel1}(a,b), depict the DOS and $\mathcal{I}_{k}$ of incommensurate structures for different energies and angles with a fixed number of moiré pattern cells $N_{\t M}=48$.
+We start by providing a general overview on the differences between commensurate and incommensurate structures around the first magic-angle.
+Fig.$\,$\ref{fig:panel1}(a,b), depict the DOS and $\mathcal{I}_{k}$ of incommensurate structures for different energies and angles with a fixed number of moiré cells $N_{\t M}=48$.
 As expected, a narrow-band occurs for the \emph{magic-angle} $\theta_{\text{ft}}\approx1.09^{\circ}$, close to the merging of two van-Hove singularities (VHS) present at larger $\theta$.
 Remarkably, Fig.$\,$\ref{fig:panel1}(b) shows that $\mathcal{I}_{k}$ becomes very small for energies within the narrow-band.
 This is not observed for commensurate structures, as justified below.

 Figs.$\,$\ref{fig:panel1}(c,d) show $r_{{\rm st}}$ and $\mathcal{I}_{k}$ averaged within the energy window represented by the horizontal dashed lines in Fig.$\,$\ref{fig:panel1}(a), both for incommensurate ($r=9,12,15$; $n=1$) and commensurate ($r=1$; $n=7,9$) structures.
 As expected for ballistic states, for commensurate angles, $r_{{\rm st}}$ follows Poisson statistics and $\mathcal{I}_{k}$ is independent of the system size.
 Conversely, for incommensurate angles: (i) $r_{{\rm st}}$ raises above the Poisson value within a finite interval of (incommensurate) angles, reaching a maximum value for $\theta=\theta_{{\rm ft}}$; (ii) For the same interval of angles, $\mathcal{I}_{k}$ scales down with system size, reaching a minimum for $\theta=\theta_{\text{ft}}$.
 Outside this regime, $\mathcal{I}_{k}$ becomes $L$-independent and approaches the value obtained for commensurate structures {[}Fig.$\,$\ref{fig:panel1}(d){]}.